sauvc/rulebook/rulebook.md

 A target zone is defined by a green colored mat laid out on the floor of the pool.
 The mat is 8m x 2m in size.
 Figure 1. shows the location of the mat with respect to the arena.

 There are 4 colored drums in the arena.
 All of them are on the mat.
 One of the drums, chosen at random, will be **Blue** in color.
-One of the Red drums, chosen at random, will contain an acoustic pinger which will emit a chirp.
+One of the Red drums, chosen at random, will contain an acoustic pinger.
 The AUV needs to drop a ball in one of the drums to successfully complete this task.

 Points will be awarded as follows.

 - Drop the ball in the Blue drum.  **[30 Points]**
-- Drop the ball in the Red drum with the chirp pinger.  **[50 Points]**
+- Drop the ball in the Red drum with the pinger.  **[50 Points]**
 - Dropping the ball in any other Red drum.  **[10 Points]**

 The target drum for the Acoustic mode may be randomized between attempts, similarly for the order of the drums.